199ocero/School-Management-System-DDS-Finals/README.md

 # School Management System - Uportal

 School Management System - manage account of admins, instructors, and students.
 It has also a CRUD (Create, Read/Search, Update, Delete) functionality.
-You can use CRUD in colleges, course, subjects, and sections.
-Aside from CRUD function, you can assign or enroll student with different subjects, instructors, and one section.
+You can use CRUD in colleges, courses, subjects, and sections.
+Aside from CRUD function, you can assign or enroll student and check its corresponding subjects, instructors and section.

-## Built With
+## Built With (Back-end)

-* [Lumen](https://lumen.laravel.com/) - The stunningly fast micro-framework by Laravel
+* [Lumen](https://lumen.laravel.com/) - The stunningly fast micro-framework by Laravel (Back-end)

+## Built With (Front-end)

+* [Laravel](https://laravel.com/) - The PHP Framework for Web Artisans
-* [Boostrap](https://getbootstrap.com/) - The world’s most popular front-end open source toolkit
+* [Boostrap](https://getbootstrap.com/) - The world’s most popular front-end open source toolkit (Front-End)

 ## Developers